turbot/steampipe-mod-docker-compliance/docs/index.md

 ### Local configuration

-When docker is hosted in local macOS or Linux operating system
+Docker is hosted in local macOS or Linux operating system, you can keep the default configuration in respective config files.

 ```
 connection "docker" {